BaranDev/Firebase-Authentication-Template/README.md

   - Create a project in [Firebase Console](https://console.firebase.google.com)
   - Enable Email/Password authentication
   - Copy your Firebase configuration
-  - Create `.env` file with your Firebase credentials:
+  - Edit the `.env` file with your Firebase credentials:
 ```env
 FIREBASE_API_KEY=your_api_key
 FIREBASE_AUTH_DOMAIN=your_auth_domain